-During 2018, we conducted a significant strategic review of operations.
+During 2018, we established a strategic platform for our operations.
 There are many potential application areas for the CERAMENT platform.
 In our strategy, we have chosen to focus on those areas where there is strong clinical evidence of CERAMENT's therapeutic benefits, i.e. trauma, revision arthroplasty, osteomyelitis, foot and ankle surgery and bone tumors.
 By concentrating our resources on these indications, we address a market of approximately 720,000 surgical procedures per year.